agoniapura/euthanasia/README.md

 ---

+## Source-Code

+As mentioned several times, this project is intended for educational and experimental purposes.
+Therefore, we decided not to make the source code publicly available to prevent its use for commercial purposes, which could constitute a misuse of the project.
+This decision also allows us to further explore the field of reverse engineering and its potential applications beyond our initial expectations.

+---

 ## Notes

 This program was created for experimental and educational purposes.
 Using it on official servers may result in bans or other penalties.